shinrich/amc-ts-docs/ssl-api.en.rst

 .. c:function:: void TSSslVConnReenable(TSSslVConn svc)

    Reenable the SSL connection :arg:`svc`.
-This must be called if a hook is invoked on the SSL connection.
+If a plugin hook is called, ATS processing on that connnection will not resume until this is invoked for that connection.

 .. c:function:: TSSslObject TSSslObjectGet(TSSslVConn svc)